AndreiChertkov/teneva_bm/workflow.md

     - We should necessarily rewrite the property `ref`, which returns the reference (random) multi-index and related value of the benchmark;
     - If the objective function has constraint, we should specify the function `constr` and / or `constr_batch`, also we should specify the value `True` for the property `with_constr`;
     - Method `cores` can be specified to generate an exact tensor train (TT) representation of the benchmark, in which case the property `with_cores` should be set to `True`;
     - If the benchmark has auxiliary options, then they can be described using property `opts_info`.
-Please see benchmark `BmFuncAckley` as an example.
+Please see benchmark `BmFuncAckley` as an example;
+    - If the benchmark is for a maximization (rather than minimization) problem, then please rewrite property `is_opti_max` with a return value of `True`;
+    - Also, if necessary, rewrite property `identity`, which returns a list of argument names (from among those used when initializing the class) that fully define the benchmark (by default, this is the dimension `d` and mode size `n`; for agents, this is the number of agent steps, the type of policy used, etc.).
+P.).
+The corresponding values will be used when saving the calculation results to a file, etc.

 3. Add import line of the new benchmark into `__init__.py` file in the collection's folder and also append it into the function `teneva_bm_get_<Subfolder>` in this file (additions are recommended to be done in alphabetical order).